airbnb/visx/packages/vx-annotation/docs/docs.md

 ```

-The color of the label.

 <a name="LinePathAnnotation__labelStrokeWidth" href="#LinePathAnnotation__labelStrokeWidth">#</a> *LinePathAnnotation*.**labelStrokeWidth**&lt;number&gt;

+The stroke width of the label text.

 Default:
 ```js